YouXam/qq-game-robot/README.md

-# werewolves
+# qq-game-robot

-A qq bot for werewolves
+A qq bot for game